ksjdragon/packsim/README.md

 The 'domain' section defines the basic setup.
 The `n_objects` parameter represents the number of objects in the domain of `width` by  `height`.
 The `natural_radius` parameter is the radius of the circle that represents the natural 'zero energy' state of the object.
 Lastly, the `energy` parameter is just the type of energy to simulate with.
 There are currently three: `'area', 'radial-al', 'radial-t'`.
 These parameters can also be overridden by a command line argument.

+You can also set the initial sites/points with an array or the file path to a NumPy binary (.npy) file.

 ```jsonc
 {